 Songs for Sound Minds are our picks of the best music that uplifts, inspires and boosts mental health.
 Songs written as an anthem to overcoming the storms of life.
+The songs that give hope in those times when we are struggling.
 This week our pick is the legendary ‘Let It Be’ by The Beatles.

 ‘Let It Be’ – The Beatles

 “I was going through a really difficult time around the autumn of 1968.
 I think I was sensing the Beatles were breaking up, so I was staying up late at night, drinking, doing drugs, clubbing… I was really living and playing hard.
 Some nights I’d go to bed and my head would just flop on the pillow; and when I’d wake up I’d have difficulty pulling it off, thinking, “Good job I woke up just then or I might have suffocated.”

 “Then one night, somewhere between deep sleep and insomnia, I had the most comforting dream about my mother, who died when I was only 14… when she died, one of the difficulties I had, as the years went by, was that I couldn’t recall her face so easily.
 That’s how it is for everyone, I think.
 As each day goes by, you just can’t bring their face into your mind, you have to use photographs and reminders like that.”